A list of famous humanitarians – people who have actively worked to help and improve life for their fellow men and women.

 American civil rights activist who launched campaign to end segregation by refusing to give up her seat on the bus.

 British nurse (born in Italy) who helped improve standards of hospitals and nursing.
-Nightingale analysed studies of hospital treatment and found certain practises which improved survival rates.
+Nightingale analysed studies of hospital treatment and initiated certain practises which improved survival rates.

 Elizabeth Fry (1780–1845)